criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/AnalyticsApi.md

-Returns an asynchronous Unfilled Placements Report This endpoint is subject to specific rate limits.
+Returns an asynchronous Unfilled Placements Report  &lt;br /&gt;  This endpoint is subject to specific rate limits.

 ### Example